It's a journey to the center of the rare earths discovered in Sweden

 "We are so dependent on minerals from China," says Erika Ingvald, the head of mineral information and mining industry at the Geological Survey of Sweden in the college town of Uppsala.
 "And China is known for using their raw materials, for instance in geopolitical challenges, if you like ... as a weapon."

-This month, China started limiting exports of gallium and germanium, which are used in solar panels and computer chips.
+This month, China started limiting exports of gallium and germanium, which are used in solar panels, computer chips and other technologies.

 China also dominates rare-earth processing, but Ingvald says there's movement to increase processing capacity in Europe.